Skip to main content

 Incorrect Numbers in Report / Refreshing Issues

-If you are wondering why we are detecting an incorrect number of some elements on your page, here's a list of possible reasons behind that
+If you are wondering why the Audit tool detects an incorrect number of elements on your page, here is a list of possible reasons.

 Caching issue on your server

-In general, if you are seeing an incorrect number in any section of Audit, it is worth checking if there is no caching issue on your server.
-Caching may cause our crawler and regular visitors to see an outdated version of your site - which, in general, is not good for you, and you should rather try to avoid that.
+In general, if you see an incorrect number in any section of Audit, it is worth checking that your server does not have a caching issue.
+Caching may cause our crawler and regular visitors to see an outdated version of your site, so you should clear your cache regularly to avoid that.

-If that's the case, we suggest contacting your hosting provider and inquiring about clearing the cache of your servers completely.
-We want to underline that what needs to be cleared is the server cache directly from the server provider, not the browser or page cache.
+If that's the case, we suggest contacting your hosting provider and asking about clearing your servers' caches completely.
+We want to emphasize that the server cache directly from the server provider needs to be cleared, not the browser or page cache.

-Depending on the environment you have, this issue can also be connected to the site, the page, the CDN (If you are using one, like Cloudflare), or a setting on your server.
+Depending on your environment, this issue can also be connected to the site, the page, the CDN (If you are using one, like Cloudflare), or a setting on your server.
 Also, some WordPress plugins are aggressive and prevent our crawler from seeing the new version of the site.
+If you need help with isolating the issue, contact our Support Team via live chat or e-mail at [email protected]

 Why your image number may differ